Reading

 Reading Comprehension

-Reading comprehension is taught four times each week in Year 2 (where appropriate) to Year 6.
 Across each year, children will focus on four key strands of reading comprehension: retrieval, vocabulary/word meaning, inference and deduction, and summarising.
-Within each strand, a different question type will be taught each week.
-The question types will include: tick box, written answer, match up answers, find and copy, true/false.
+These will be discussed and covered within a 2 week cycle.
+Within each strand, a different question type will be taught.
+Those question types include: tick box, written answer, match up answers, find and copy, true/false and questions requiring evidence from the text to support an answer.
 Children will be taught how to answer these questions to gain 1 or 2 marks as appropriate.
 Three mark questions will be introduced in UKS2.
-To answer these questions, children will be taught to make two points each with supporting evidence from the text (PEPE).
-During the reading comprehension sessions, children in each year group will follow a reading cycle.

 The reading comprehension teaching cycle is as follows: